wdenton/laertes/README.md

 * `showMessage` (optional): text message that shows when the user launches the layer.
 * `search` (required): the Twitter search used to find relevant tweets
 * `google_maps` (optional): URLs of Google Maps listings points of interest.
 If there's more than one, separate with a comma.
 * `icon_url` (optional): URL of an image that Layer will use when showing locations of points taken from the maps.
-You can define a full URL or a local one.
-To use a local one, put it in the `public/icons/` directory.
+To one in this source tree, put it in the `public/icons/` directory and then give its full URL.
 It must be 110x110 pixels.
 See [Look and Feel Tab Explanation](http://www.layar.com/documentation/browser/publishing-site/look-and-feel-tab-explanation/) for more.

 If you ever edit the config file, it's a good idea to use `jsonlint` to make sure it's valid:

     $ jsonlint config.json

 ## Deploying in production